Frumph/comicpress/readme.txt

 Rene Wolf @ kniebremser - Contributor

-Theme Documentation
+== Theme Documentation ==

 ComicPress is a configurable theme, layouts to colors.

 It is primarily to be used with the Comic Easel plugin.

-ComicPress 4.* -
+== ComicPress 4.* ==

 ComicPress now does not include comic running code, this is handled with the plugin Comic Easel.

-You will need to use the ComicPress to Comic Easel migrator plugin.
+You will need to use the ComicPress to Comic Easel migrator plugin if you are migrating from old < 2.9.* version of ComicPress.

-Please read information and faqs on comiceasel.com for more information.
+Please read information and faqs on comiceasel.com for more information regarding using ComicPress for your webcomic.

 == Changelog ==

 = 4.3 =
-* reintroduced Post/Comic "Moods"
+* reintroduced Post/Comic "Moods" for github version
 * changed HTML 5 compliancy for posts footer, header
 * changed Date of registration displayed now translated and with the date format of WP Settings
 * updated instant.js to v2.4
 * updated cvi_text_lib.js to 1.03
 * fixed various js errors
+* re-added blog.php template for github version
+* revamped the customizer
+* custom-header.php fixes to remove the option to remove header text
+* widgets/ section now uses get_template_part so you can overwrite widgets/* files in the child theme
+* functions/ section now uses get_template_part so you can overwrite functions/* files in the child theme
+* added theme_support('title_tag') per requirements of theme review team
+* updated screenshot 880x660 per requirements of theme review team
+* added new CSS requirements for theme review team for screen readers
+* moved above-blog sidebar location
+* removed all CSS styling for the dropdown selectors
+* fixed the widgets for PHP 5.4 minimal to remove deprecated notices
+* removed comicpress_themeinfo('data') calls that overlap standard WordPress ones

 = 4.2.2 =
 * translation and typo fixes by Kniebremser